 Of course, not every business owner will be spending their lunch break sharing TikToks.
 So it’s vital never to underestimate the power of traditional methods such as direct messaging.
-Whatever platform you use for direct messaging, there’s still a lot to say for it.
+Whatever platform you use for direct messaging, there’s still a lot to say about it.

 Direct messaging is a great way to get instant responses from your customers.
 Find out what questions they have or what their concerns are.
-This approach isn’t as responsive as one-to-one live chat but is still a great way to start conversational marketing.
+This approach isn’t as responsive as one-to-one live chat, but is still a great way to start conversational marketing.